 - Meaty Micronutrients – certain nutrients, such as carnosine and vitamin B12, predominantly come from non-vegetarian food sources.

-An exceptionally vigilant and well-researched vegetarian meal plan with quality control measures and plant-food diversity may help you acquire all micronutrients and sufficient levels.
+An exceptionally vigilant and well-researched vegetarian meal plan full of whole food and with quality control measures and plant-food diversity may help you acquire all micronutrients and sufficient levels.

 However, this is, of course, easier said than done, especially for all the busybody vegetarians who eat on-the-go.

-For this reason, many vegetarians take a multivitamin simply for the peace of mind (quite literally, considering the strong link between diet and mental health!).
+For this reason, many vegetarians who need those essential nutrients take a multivitamin simply for the peace of mind (quite literally, considering the strong link between diet and mental health!).

-Common Malnutrition Risk Factors Associated with Vegetarian Diets
+Common Malnutrition Risk Factors Associated with Vegetarian Diets: Why Multivitamin Supplements May Benefit

 Increasingly, “vegetarian” is becoming synonymous with “healthy.”
-Even so, there are potential downsides and risk factors to abiding by a strictly vegetarian diet plan, especially as we’re remembering that not all “plant-based” foods are exactly good for you.
+Even so, there are potential downsides and risk factors to abiding by a strictly vegetarian diet plan, especially as we’re remembering that not all “plant-based” foods are exactly good and essential for your health.

 For example: French fries.

 Thus, it’s important to note that not all vegetarian diets are the same.
-In fact, there’s high variability in the way vegetarians should eat, and, thus, a high variability in the malnutrition risk factors associated with vegetarian diets.
+In fact, there’s high variability in the way vegetarians should eat, and, thus, a high variability in the vitamins and nutrients they are consuming as well as the malnutrition risk factors associated with vegetarian diets.

 With that in mind, some of the more common side effects linked to the specific nutrient deficiencies covered in this article (vitamin B12, vitamin D, calcium, iron, zinc) include: